Other: card teasel, common teasel, Fuller's teasel, Fuller's thistle, wild teasel

 Plant Family: Dipsacaceae

-As a tincture, a decoction made from the roots, as a poultice or healing wash.
+As a tincture, a decoction made from the roots, or as a topical application.

 Native to Europe, teasel was introduced to the United States possibly as early as the 1700s.
 Some bird species, including the European Goldfinch, use teasel as a winter food source; hence teasel is grown in some gardens and nature preserves to attract them.
 However, in much of the Unites States, teasel is regarded as an invasive species.
 The teasel root offered by Mountain Rose Herbs is responsibly gathered by local wildcrafters.
 A biennial plant, teasel is fairly low to the ground in its first year, but sends up tall flower spikes in its second year, along with pairs of leaves positioned along the stem which collect water and prevent insects from climbing the stalks.